catseye/tideay/README.markdown

     to it?
 I'm thinking `hg diff $1`.
 This would require a buffer temp filename strategy.
 (And it would be nice if, in this case, the filename ended with `.diff`, to get the highlighting.)
+    Maybe we could just check to see if the command string included a string like `>foo.txt` with spaces on either side, and use that as the name.

 ### find and replace ###